gyorilab/mira/docs/index.md

 ### Retrieving a concept

-Multiple ways to retrieve a concept #list them
+There are multiple ways in which a user can retrieve concepts present in a template model object.

 #### Retrieving a concept by name
+#### Retrieving the concept map
 ### Adding a parameter

 Users can use the `add_parameter` method which is a template model instance